erdc/air-water-vv/2d/Ting_and_Kirby_breaking/README.rst

-Wave breaking - Ting and Kirby benchmark
+Wave breaking - Ting and Kirby (1994)
 =============

 Sea waves transform when propagating from the offshore to the near